 After a good night’s rest, I was up early in the morning, awakened by the squawking of sea gulls.
 That seems to be a daily occurrence around 4:30 a.m.

-The sinks have separate hot and cold spigots, so when I shave, I try to evenly distribute water in the sink.
+Our lodging accommodations in The sinks have separate hot and cold spigots, so when I shave, I try to evenly distribute water in the sink.
 The hot water here is scalding.
 You can actually use tap water to brew a cup of instant coffee in the morning.
 It’s that hot.

 There are seven rooms in the house where we stay.
 Four are occupied by the PGA of America and three by local residents.
 As I left the house this morning with golf shoes in hand, I was asked by a Scottish gentleman if I was going out for “a knock.”